pebakery/npp-udl-pebakery/README.md

 ### 1.2

-- Updated keywords and commands for PEBakery Prerelease beta 7
+- Updated keywords and commands for PEBakery v1.0.0
 - Added functionList for section headings
 - Added AutoComplete/Parameter Hints.
 (Note: Due to PEBakery's comma delimited syntax and the way Notepad++ has implemented AutoComplete, the parameter hints will not be shown after the 2nd argument.)